defenseunicorns/uds-core/src/keycloak/chart/README.md

 ### Dev Mode

 When `devMode: true` is set, the chart will deploy a single Keycloak Pod with an in-memory database and scaling turned off.
+Devmode also levarages PVCs by default for `data` and `themes`.

 ### Autoscaling